devitocodespro/-devitocodespro.github.io/_posts/2023-02-26-benchmarking.md

 containers are the only realistic way of maintaining and extending a software and hardware infrastructure like the one we envision in this project.

-### Software Description

-Here, we delve into the inner workings of the software framework.
-The main software repo is at https://github.com/devitocodespro/benchmarks.
-All the benchmark data is pushed to a designated branch of the repo, named `data`, to enable data exploration.
-Two files are created for each benchmark:

-* `data/<arch>/<benchmark-name>.log` contains the full combined stdout and stderr of GitHub action as if it was executed from the command line.
-* `data/<arch>/<benchmark-name>.json` contains a summary of the autotuning experiments.

-The Jupyter notebook, sandbox.ipynb, provides examples of how the data can be explored.

-HTML pages are automatically generated, containing a performance 'leaderboard' and other summary data.

-The GitHub Actions workflow file is at https://github.com/devitocodespro/benchmarks/blob/main/.github/workflows/benchmark.yml.

-The Dockerfiles to create the virtual containers are those used in Devito and DevitoPRO.
-These Dockerfiles are used by Devito’ and DevitoPRO’s CI, which means they are heavily tested.

-Currently, all benchmarking is carried out using the DevitoPRO benchmark and autotuning tool, `/devitopro/devitotuner/benchmark.py`.
-Rather than running a single instance of the benchmark, the autotuner sweeps through code optimization options and other tunable parameters (e.g., cache-block size) to discover the best achievable performance.

-The performance measure in this context is giga-grid-points-per-second, GPt/s (sometimes called giga-cells-per-second).
-The advantages of this performance measure are:

-* Directly relates to the work throughout, and therefore the dollar cost of data processing.
-* Unlike FLOPs, it is a non-gamble measure of performance.

 Currently, three benchmarks are configured:

 #### Isotropic acoustic